-Our small Middle School offers GCSE courses to pupils who take around 8 GCSEs, usually at the age of 16.
+Our small Middle School offers GCSE courses to pupils who take around eight GCSEs, usually at the age of 16.
 The GCSE courses can be taken over 1 or 2 years.

 While most of our GCSE students live with their families in London, 50% of our A-level students are from overseas.
-They are taught with British students to take A-level exams in 3 (occasionally 4) subjects in their final year at school.
+They are taught with British students to take A-level exams in three (occasionally four) subjects in their final year at school.

 While the GCSE and A-level pages offer more detailed information about these courses, it might be helpful to provide a wider overview of the UK education system for anyone intending to enter it from overseas.

 In the UK, the education system is split into four areas: